davidjspooner/repoxy/conf/SETUP.md

    }
    ```

+   - Terraform automatically requests `https://repoxy.example.com/.well-known/terraform.json` and follows the `providers.v1` URL (Repoxy responds with `/v1/providers/`), so no manual path rewriting is required.
-   - The mirror URL must be HTTPS and end with a trailing slash.
+   - The mirror URL must be HTTPS.
+Repoxy redirects clients to `/v1/providers/*` internally; you only need to point Terraform at the origin hostname.
    - The `direct` block excludes the namespaces handled by the mirror, ensuring Terraform does not fall back to the public registry for those providers.

 2. Test with `terraform init` inside any project that depends on HashiCorp providers.